Noncommutative resolutions and CICY quotients from a non-abelian GLSM: Considerations from mirror symmetry

 The proposal of \cite{Schimannek:2021pau,Katz:2022lyl} is that the topological string partition function on $(\widehat{X},[k])$ encodes integer BPS invariants (these are called ``torsion refined Gopakumar-Vafa invariants") $n^{(g)}_{\beta,l}$ via

-The subscript $k=0$ means that there is no $B$-field, and so no obstructions to the deformations of $X$ that produce a smooth Calabi-Yau threefold $X_{\text{def}}$.
+The subscript $k=0$ means that there is no $B$-field, and so no obstruction to the deformations of $X$ that produce a smooth Calabi-Yau threefold $X_{\text{def}}$, such deformations are guaranteed by a theorem of Namikawa and Steenbrink \cite{Namikawa1995}.
 The A-model topological string free energy is insensitive to complex structure deformations, and so the $k=0$ expansion \eqref{eq:GVformulaRefined} is the `ordinary' A-model free energy for the smooth target manifold $X_{\text{def}}$.
 Knowledge of $X_{\text{def}}$ and its BPS expansions is necessary in order to extract the $n^{(g)}_{\beta,l}$, which can only be read off when the full set of $F^{(g)}_{k}$, $0\leq k \leq \lfloor N/2\rfloor$ is known.
 For each $k$, there is a different MUM point to expand about belonging to a \textit{different} moduli space.
-It is quite remarkable that, as shown in \cite{Schimannek:2021pau,Katz:2022lyl}, integer invariants $n^{(g)}_{\beta,k}$ can be computed by comparing the topological string free energies in expansions about various MUM points in this manner.
+It is quite remarkable that, as shown in \cite{Schimannek:2021pau,Katz:2022lyl}, integer invariants $n^{(g)}_{\beta,l}$ can be computed by comparing the topological string free energies in expansions about various MUM points in this manner.
+The extra label $k\in\mathbb{Z}_{N}$ on $n^{(g)}_{\beta,l}$ corresponds to the torsion in $H_{2}(\widehat{X},\mathbb{Z})$, so that the sum over $(\beta,l)$ is a sum over the entire second homology $H_{2}(\widehat{X},\mathbb{Z})$.
+At genus 0, the possibility of supporting instanton numbers on torsional curve classes was raised in \cite{Braun:2007xh,Braun:2007vy}.

-The second Chern number $c_{2}$ of the singular threefold $X$, the smooth threefold $X_{\text{def}}$, and the resolution $\widehat{X}$ are all equal, since the smoothing/resolution does not affect this quantity.
-Similarly, the triple intersection number $\kappa_{111}$ is the same for all three spaces.
+For the noncommutative resolutions studied in the work \cite{Schimannek:2021pau} that originally introduced the torsion-refined GV formula \eqref{eq:GVformulaRefined}, the leading linear term in the genus-one free energy could be independently fixed by modularity and was found to equal $\frac{-c_{2}^{X_{\text{def}}}}{24}\cdot\mathbf{t}$ (note that these examples had two K{\"a}hler parameters, unlike the present $h^{11}=1$ case).
+Based on that result, the authors of \cite{Katz:2022lyl} expected that $c_{2}(\widehat{X})=c_{2}(X_{\text{def}})$ would hold for their octic example.
+We remark that if a $h^{11}=2$ CY3 $A$ with K{\"a}hler parameters $(t_{1},t_{2})$ admits a conifold transition to $B$ by first sending $t_{2}$ to 0 and then deforming away the singularities, then $c_{2}(B)=(c_{2}(A))_{1}$.
+Based on this, although we do not explicitly construct any resolution $\widehat{X}$, we anticipate that $c_{2}(\widehat{X})=c_{2}(X_{\text{def}})$ and that this topological invariant can be read off from the leading term in the genus-one free energy.
+Similarly, the triple intersection number $\kappa_{111}$ is anticipated to be the same for all three spaces.
 The Euler characteristics differ, they are related by the formula

 where $m_{s}$ is the number of nodes on $X$.
 The genus-1 linear term $l(t)=\frac{-c_{2}^{X_{\text{def}}}}{24}t$ in \eqref{eq:GVformulaRefined} is insensitive to the choice of $k$.
 The perturbative genus-0 piece $c^{(N,k)}(t)$ is a cubic polynomial\footnote{We have included the quadratic term $Y_{011}t^{2}$, which equalled 0 for the main example in \cite{Katz:2022lyl}.} in $t$,